 We encourage you to critically examine the problem statement with respect to one of the following themes, OR through a holistic lens that cuts across numerous themes.

 Contributions from outside the biodiversity/conservation space are especially welcome.
 Submissions must be in English, but we strongly encourage both native English speakers and non-native English speakers to apply.

 The paper must be a maximum of 1,500 words, with no more than 15 references (please use the Harvard style).
 The paper must include a 250-word summary, as well as three to five provocative questions related to the essay content that can be used to stimulate dialogue at the Biodiversity Revisited Symposium.
 The references, provocative questions and summary are not included in the word limit.

 There will be up to seven awards of CHF 1,000.
 Winners will also be invited to attend the international Biodiversity Revisited Symposium in September 2019.

 Winners may also have the opportunity to promote their work through short ‘thought pieces’ for the Biodiversity Revisited and Luc Hoffmann Institute websites, social media contributions, and/or a podcast interview.
 The Biodiversity Revisited project secretariat will approach authors of submissions on a case by case basis to determine derivative promotional opportunities.

 How can I enter the competition?

-The closing date for the competition will be in mid-July 2019.
+The closing date for the competition is 16 July 2019.
 You will find all the information about the competition and how to apply here.